 - gold (n.)

 - "precious metal noted for its color, luster, malleability, and freedom from rust or tarnish," Old English gold, from Proto-Germanic *ghl-to- (cognates: Old Saxon, Old Frisian, Old High German gold, German Gold, Middle Dutch gout, Dutch goud, Old Norse gull, Danish guld, Gothic gulþ), from PIE root *ghel- (2) "to shine," with derivatives referring to bright materials, yellow colors, bile, and gold (compare Old Church Slavonic zlato, Russian zoloto, Sanskrit hiranyam, Old Persian daraniya-, Avestan zaranya- "gold;" see glass (n.)).
 Finnish kulta is from German; Hungarian izlot is from Slavic.

-As an adjective from c.1200 (compare golden).
-In reference to the color of the metal, it is recorded from c.1400.
+- c.
+1200, from gold (n.); compare golden.
+In reference to the color of the metal, it is recorded from c.
+1400.
 Gold rush is attested from 1859, originally in an Australian context.
 Gold medal as first prize is from 1757.
 Gold record, a framed, gold phonograph record to commemorate a certain level of sales, is from 1948.